danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ### 3.9 Arrays

-To be able to fully understand the source code, you need a few more foundamental concepts of programming.
-The first one is Array, which is commonly understood as a list of data and it is related to previous concepts as variable and data types.
-If we need to work with a chunk of data, for example a collection of words, we can use something called arrays instead of making three totally separate variables.
-Example:
+To be able to fully understand the source code, you only need a few more fundamental concepts of programming.
+The first one is *Array*, which is commonly understood as a list of data and is related to previous concepts such as variable and data types.
+If we need to work with a chunk of data, such as a collection of words, you can use arrays instead of making a number of separate variables.
+For example:

 ```javascript
 //example